Perfect Honeymoon Destinations from Around the World for Travel Couples

 Honeymoon Destinations in Europe

 Glaciers, geysers and over-priced glasses of fizz – what better way to celebrate a honeymoon than in Iceland!
 Financial jokes aside, as everyone knows you don’t go to the land of ice and fire to drink.
-Iceland is truly a magical country full of adventure and landscape for the photography lovers.
-Not your typical honeymoon spot, but a country where you can take pictures of your wedding bling at Diamond Beach/Jökulsárlón Glacier, soak away the postnuptial blues in hot spring lagoons, and get cosy underneath the Northern Lights if you time your trip right.
+Iceland is truly a magical country full of adventure and landscape for photography lovers.
+Not your typical honeymoon destination, but one that will leave you breathless.
+A suggested Iceland itinerary for your honeymoon would be to take pictures of your wedding bling at Diamond Beach/Jökulsárlón Glacier, soak away the postnuptial blues in hot spring lagoons, and get cozy underneath the Northern Lights if you time your trip right.